 As a rental property owner, part of your responsibilities will be to study up on the local renters’ rights and ensure you understand all of the legal frameworks that will have input on how you operate it.
 For example, some zoning ordinances or homeowners association rules specifically do not allow for rental properties.

 Newer investors typically purchase rental homes in their own cities or states due to the convenience and prior knowledge they have of the area.
 Depending on the local market, this may not be the best choice and higher ROI rentals may be found elsewhere.
-If you’re located in a metro area that has housing prices that are twice the national average, you won’t get the value for money that you could be by buying a house in a different state with a better performing rental market.
+If you’re located in a metro area where the purchase price is twice the national average, you won’t get the rental property income that you could if you decided to invest in a different state with a better performing rental market.

 Where To Invest For Maximum ROI